 We are a growth-oriented limited partnership formed by Antero Resources Corporation (NYSE: AR) to own, operate and develop midstream energy assets to service Antero's rapidly increasing production.
-Our assets consist of gathering pipelines and compressor stations and an integrated water business, through which we provide services to Antero under long-term, fixed-fee contracts.
-Our assets are located in the rapidly developing liquids-rich southwestern core of the Marcellus Shale in northwest West Virginia and the liquids-rich core of the Utica Shale in southern Ohio, which Antero believes are two of the premier North American shale plays.
+Our assets consist of gathering pipelines, compressor stations and water handling assets, through which we provide services to Antero under long-term, fixed-fee contracts.
+Our assets are located in the rapidly developing liquids-rich southwestern core of the Marcellus Shale in northwest West Virginia and the liquids-rich core of the Utica Shale in southern Ohio, two of the premier North American shale plays.
 We believe that our strategically located assets and our relationship with Antero position us to become a leading midstream energy company serving the Marcellus and Utica Shales.